- User Since

 What build, what OS, what Graphics card?

-It may be related, but I'm getting a clear error message from this one here, related to the binding/unbinding of the deformation mods.
-I think that merits a separate bug report.
-It it can be fixed with a single approach, that would be great of course.
+It may be related, but I'm getting a clear error message from this one here, related to the binding/unbinding of the deformation mods, whereas I can only observe the misbehavior in the other one (and it misbehaves in a different way as well).

 If I throw in a Mesh Deform mod as well, there will be a new error (bind, instead of unbind)

-FWIW, if your rotate and object and then parent it, you will have the same problem.
-The object won't be parented in it's new rotated location, as you'd expect.
+FWIW, if you rotate an object and then parent it, you will have the same problem.
+The object won't be parented in it's new rotated orientation, as you'd expect.

 My issue seems to have been resolved in the lasted build bot rB480a09a92f7f